 How about insurance?
 Surely it’s a more complex process to buy an insurance policy, right?
 Not exactly.
 Services such as The Zebra and Lemonade have made it almost comically simple to obtain an insurance policy of any kind.

 Getting a quote and purchasing insurance in the time it takes to order takeout is a level of convenience that many consumers seek these days.
 But is any time being spent trying to figure out what it all means?
 That’s where an independent insurance agent comes in.
+Having your own agent is especially beneficial during tough times—for instance, now, when the industry is embroiled in a "hard market."
 Let’s explore five major benefits of having your own agent from an organization like SELCO Insurance Services, as well as potential pitfalls of going a more convenient route of buying a policy online.

 Your one-stop shop